Things to Know Before Visiting Tybee Island

 Savannah/Hilton Head International Airport is a convenient 47-minute drive from Tybee Island via private shuttle, taxi or car service.
 Thanks to convenient nonstop destinations and multiple connections, you can be sure that one of your favorite airlines will bring you safely to us.
 Whether you'll want to leave us after your stay is a different story (you won't).

-Once you experience Tybee Island, it becomes apart of you.
-It's a loving community of involved residents that care just as much about their homes as your experience.
+Once you experience Tybee Island, it becomes a part of you.
+It's a loving community of involved residents who care just as much about their homes as your experience.
 Retail, dining, art galleries, sweet shops, preserved history and theatre are what you can expect when visiting.
 Tybee Island is an authentic getaway that offers the gift of nostalgia upon every visit.

 We bet you thought this list would be intimidating, didn't you?
 Knowing what to expect when visiting Tybee Island is beneficial for a smooth transition into paradise.
 In that regard, expect to put your phone away, socialize face to face, unwind, laugh, and fall in love with Tybee Island.